Lower School Academics

 CCS provides a comprehensive exceptional education program to facilitate tutorial, accommodation, and modification services in accordance with educational plans developed by our Guidance and Exceptional Education Program staff.

 We believe that assessment is vital to determine student growth and mastery—not just student achievement.
 We use both formative assessments (e.g., classwork, reading response, and homework) and summative assessments (e.g., formal tests, final projects, and final writing pieces) to evaluate a student’s mastery level of learning.

 In addition to classroom assessments, Lower School students are given the NWEA standardized test twice a year.
 This intuitive assessment communicates a student’s point-of-need and peak-of-potential so that teachers can monitor a student’s progress through his or her learning of math and reading.

 Chattanooga Christian School is accredited by AdvancED and the Southern Association of Independent Schools (SAIS).
 CCS is approved by the Tennessee Department of Education and is a member of Christian Schools International (CSI).

 Our teachers, paraprofessional staff, and ancillary staff allow us to individualize instruction within the classroom with a low student-teacher ratio.
-Each Kindergarten class has both a teacher and a full-time teacher’s aide.
+Each PreK, Kindergarten, and 1st Grade class has both a teacher and a full-time paraprofessional.